w3f/polkadot-wiki/docs/learn-crosschain.md

 ---
-id: learn-interchain
+id: learn-crosschain
-title: Interchain Message Passing (XCMP)
+title: Cross-chain Message Passing (XCMP)
-sidebar_label: Interchain Message Passing (XCMP)
+sidebar_label: Cross-chain Message Passing (XCMP)
 ---

-Interchain transactions are resolved using a simple queuing mechanism based around a merkle tree to ensure fidelity.
+Cross-chain transactions are resolved using a simple queuing mechanism based around a Merkle tree to ensure fidelity.
 It is the task of the relay-chain validators to move transactions on the output queue of one parachain into the input queue of the destination parachain.

 The input and output queue are sometimes referred to in the codebase as "ingress" and "egress" messages.

 ## Overview

-- Interchain messages will *not* go on to the relay chain.
+- Cross-chain messages will *not* go on to the relay chain.
-- Interchain messages will be constrained to a maximum size in bytes.
+- Cross-chain messages will be constrained to a maximum size in bytes.
 - Parachains are allowed to block messages from other parachains, in which case the dispatching parachain would be aware of this block.
 - Collator nodes are responsible for routing messages between chains.
 - Collators produce a list of "egress" messages and will receive the "ingress" messages from other parachains.